SoftwareAG/adabas-rest-webapp/README.md

 The example consists out of three parts

 1. the web application provides access to Adabas data.
 The Adabas data access can use the Adabas Map long name which maps classic database reference to long name representation.
-Alternatively the usage of classic database id and short name reference can be used as well.
+Alternatively the usage of classic database id and short name references can be used as well.
 2. Adabas administration tasks and monitoring access is possible.
 The creation of Adabas databases and maintaining Adabas parameters and resources are possible.
 Various monitor data can be requested.
 3. the Adabas REST server provides the start of jobs inside the installation of Adabas.
 The scripts defined inside the job list.

-Beside the main topics above a number of short data-access example pages are included in the Web application.
+Beside the main topics above, a number of short data-access example pages are included in the Web application.
 Large objects or Unicode access to the Adabas database are contained in the Web application.

-Nearly all pages provide the URL query call and the JSON response output in the corresponding `JSON response` tab.
+Nearly all pages display the URL query call and the JSON response output in the corresponding `JSON response` tab.

-A menu entry provides the Swagger API of Adabas REST server which can be used to get an overview of available Adabas REST operations.
+A menu entry provides the Swagger API web page of Adabas REST server which can be used to get an overview of available Adabas REST operations.

 ### Adabas data access